-To further wrap your head around how the Instagram algorithm works, here’s a quick rundown of the different factors:
+To wrap your head around how Instagram's algorithm works, here’s a quick rundown of the three key factors:

-First off: video content generally gets 34% more interactions than static image content.
+Video content generally receives 34% more interactions than static image content.
 That tells us that video content is something you’d want to at least include in your content strategy.